0xPARC/0xparc-intro-book/src/intro.typ

 ]

-To draw an analogy, it's sort of like going from older single-purpose hardware, like a digital alarm clock or flashlight, to having a general-purpose device like a smartphone which can do any computation so long as someone writes code for it.
+To draw an analogy, it's sort of like going from older single-purpose hardware, like a digital alarm clock or thermostat, to having a general-purpose device like a smartphone which can do any computation so long as someone writes code for it.